 The employer and employees should register with the Instituto Mexicano del Seguro Social (IMSS).

 New starters should register with the IMSS within their first five (5) days of commencing employment.

 In order to set up a new start the following information is required:

-For leavers the payroll company will require an email confirming the leaving date and whether it is a resignation or the employee requires severance pay.
+For leavers, the payroll company will require an email confirming the leaving date and whether it is a resignation or the employee requires a termination or a severance pay.